njsgaynor/AutoHEC/src/Analysis/README.txt

 --depends on: HEC_Inundation.py

 # HEC_Inundation.py [driver script] #
+**can be run independently or from Compare_Inundation.py--may comment or uncomment the method call**
 --description: automatically extracts data from DSS file based on BankStationConfig.py settings and calculates the max out-of-banks level and number of time periods out of banks for each event at each